MaibornWolff/codecharta/README.md

     -   CC visualizes code bases as 3D cities, so that you can understand it - view the [Web Demo](https://maibornwolff.github.io/codecharta/visualization/app/index.html?file=codecharta.cc.json.gz&file=codecharta_analysis.cc.json.gz).
     -   It uses code metrics from `.cc.json` files.
     -   The imported files are validated using JSON Schema as defined in [generatedSchema.json](/visualization/app/codeCharta/util/generatedSchema.json).
+    -   You can change the way the file is displayed and save and later load it as a [Custom View](https://maibornwolff.github.io/codecharta/docs/custom-view/).

 -   [CodeCharta Analysis](https://maibornwolff.github.io/codecharta/docs/analysis/):
     -   CC Analysis is used to calculate or to import metrics from third party tools for a code base.